Frequently asked questions

-We will collect the deceased, prepare all the necessary paperwork, take care of cremation, and deliver the ashes in your chosen urn.
+We will collect the deceased, prepare all the necessary paperwork, take care of cremation, and scatter the ashes in our crematorium's peaceful Garden of Remembrance.

 I can't afford a funeral, can you help?

 The cost of a funeral can be an unanticipated expense at an already difficult time.
-The government offers a Funeral Payment social fund to help families cover costs.
+The government offers a Funeral Expense Payment to help families cover costs.
 We can help you to apply.
 Find out more

 When do I have to pay for your services?

-Payment should be made within 28 days of cremation.
+Payment should be made within 14 days after cremation.